jgautheron/pulumi-fcknat/examples/yaml/README.md

 pulumi up
 ```

-Note that unlike the rest of the auto-generated examples in the ./examples directory, this example is not automatically generated.
-It is intended to be a place for you to test your provider locally.
+## Resources Created

+This example will create:

+- An EC2 instance serving as a NAT gateway
+- A security group
+- A network interface
+- IAM role and instance profile
+- Routes in specified route tables (if configured)

+## Important Note

+This example uses actual AWS resources that will incur costs.
+Make sure to run `pulumi destroy` when you're done to avoid unexpected charges.

-The remaining examples are language specific examples derived from the `make gen_examples` command supported in this provider's Makefile.
-These examples are automatically generated and should not be edited directly.
-To regenerate these examples, run `make gen_examples` in the root of this provider's repository.
+The remaining examples in the `./examples` directory are language-specific examples derived from this YAML example using the `make gen_examples` command.
+To regenerate these examples, run `make gen_examples` in the root of this repository.